Día de los Muertos

 Día de los Muertos is not Hallowe’en and is celebrated on November 2nd.
 In fact our children have it as a day off of school.

 We have stayed in Mexico City for the Hallowe’en and Día de los Muertos days and enjoyed parades down Reforma to the Zócalo, ofrendas around the city, and displays of Catrinas (the skeleton lady with the fancy feathered hat).
-Here are some things we have enjoyed seeing in Mexico City for Día de los Muertos last year and what we will try and see this year (2022).
+Here are some things we have enjoyed seeing in Mexico City for Día de los Muertos for the last two years and I’ve updated the list for 2023.
+Dressing up is encouraged and you will often see people getting their makeup and face paint done at impromptu stands on the street.

 Parades